Touring in Canada

 - Letter of authorisation if someone is completing the form on your behalf

 The Reg 105 form can be submitted by post or fax (yes, fax!).
 The CRA asks that it is submitted no more than 30 days from the date of your first gig payment.
-We would recommend submitting a good bit earlier than this to allow for any backlog, especially if you are visiting during the summer festival season.
+We would recommend submitting earlier than this to allow for any backlog, especially if you are visiting during the summer festival season.

 If you want to check the CRA have received your application or check its status you should call this number +1 613-940-8497 (it’s automatically accepted as a collect call).
 Make sure you have your ITN and details of your Canadian employers handy to help them find your application.